gouherdanish/gouherdanish.github.io/_posts/2025-04-20-aws-notes-elb.md

     - The server stores session data (like a session ID mapped to a user) in memory or a database.
     - The cookie just contains a reference (e.g., session_id=xyz) to that state.

+_Can we make a cookie stateless ?_
+**Yes**, by combining JWT and cookie
+- If server stores JWT token inside the cookie while sending response `Set-Cookie: token=<JWT>; HttpOnly; Secure; SameSite=Strict`
+- This token is a self-contained JWT (e.g., includes user ID, role, and expiry)
+- On every request, the browser sends this cookie
+- The server does NOT store session data — it just verifies the JWT
+- It is stateless because the session data is not stored in DB.
+Each request has all the required info in the token

 _How does Stickiness work in LB ?_
 - LB maintains a session state by inserting a cookie while sending back response to client (browser)
 - cookie has the info on the target instance ID (e.g. AWSALB, AWSALBAPP)